 Digitize your documents.
 Don’t waste time sifting through paper documents stuffed in a filing cabinet.
 Be proactive with your documents by digitizing each one upon receipt, making them searchable within your system.
 So next time you have an audit and the auditor asks to see a particular document, you’ll be able to find it within seconds, instead of hours or days.

 Implement an automated solution to convert your documents into actionable data, alerting you to any compliance issues proactively.
 It’s essential to keep in mind that not all solutions are created equal.
 Some will solve your need to digitize documents and house them in a searchable format, but then won’t allow you to analyze the data and take action.
 Other solutions will weigh heavily on your company’s IT department, possibly drawing back that department’s pushback and a drain on company resources.
-An ideal solution would be to digitize your documents, make them searchable, and analyze those records to extract critical business elements and automatically issue alerts for any non-compliance.
+An ideal solution would be to digitize your documents, make them searchable, and analyze those records to extract critical business elements and automatically issue alerts for non-compliance.
 This type of solution – like TraceGains – provides companies with the transparency and action they need to ensure all certificates and documents are up to date and ready for an audit 365 days a year.

 Organize your inspection team.
 Your inspection team will be responsible for handling the inspection when the FDA is onsite and should include an accountable person, inspection escort, subject matter expert(s), and recordkeeper.